AARP Finds Toll On Family Caregivers Is 'Huge'

 That's a good deal for society.
 But for the family members doing the work, the study finds they need a lot more help.

 Take Cymando Henley, 36, whose mother was diagnosed with multiple sclerosis when he was starting college.
-She's now wheelchair bound, and Henley has been taking care of her for nearly two decades.
+She now must use a wheelchair, and Henley has been taking care of her for nearly two decades.

 Henley does have help.
-Montgomery County, Md., where they live, and the MS Society, pay for a combined 35 hours of home health aides each week — though that's threatened by budget cuts.
+Montgomery County, Maryland, where they live, and the MS Society pay for a combined 35 hours of home health aides each week — though that's threatened by budget cuts.